PGScatalog/pgsc_calc/docs/explanation/geneticancestry.rst

 The first method (``Z_norm1``)  has the result of normalizing the first moment of the PGS distribution (mean); however, the second moment of the PGS distribution (variance) can also differ between ancestry groups.
-A second regression of the PCA-loadings on the squared residuals (difference of the PGS and the predicted PGS) can be fitted to estimate a predicted standard deviation based on genetic ancestry, as was proposed by Khan et al. (2022). [#Khan2022]_  The predicted standard deviation (distance from the mean PGS based on ancestry) is used to normalize the residual PGS and get a new estimate of relative risk (output column: ``Z_norm2``) where the variance of the PGS distribution is more equal across ancestry groups and approximately 1.
+A second regression of the PCA-loadings on the squared residuals (difference of the PGS and the predicted PGS) can be fitted to estimate a predicted standard deviation based on genetic ancestry, as was proposed by Khan et al. (2022)\ [#Khan2022]_ and implemented within the eMERGE GIRA.\ [#GIRA]_ The predicted standard deviation (distance from the mean PGS based on ancestry) is used to normalize the residual PGS and get a new estimate of relative risk (output column: ``Z_norm2``) where the variance of the PGS distribution is more equal across ancestry groups and approximately 1.

 Implementation of ancestry steps within ``pgsc_calc``